spirosbax/SentimentClassification/README.md

+# Representing Sentences with Neural Models

-# How to run the code
+## How to run the code

 ```bash
 conda env create -f nlp_gpu.yml